ottokiksmaler/nx500_nx1_modding/downgrade_to_nx1000_FW_1.13_hacked_1.13_to_1.16/Readme.md

 Procedure:
  1. Download [ROM](https://github.com/ottokiksmaler/nx500_nx1_modding/blob/master/downgrade_to_nx1000_FW_1.13_hacked_1.13_to_1.16/nx1000.Rom.7z?raw=true) and [BIN](https://github.com/ottokiksmaler/nx500_nx1_modding/blob/master/downgrade_to_nx1000_FW_1.13_hacked_1.13_to_1.16/nx1000.bin.7z?raw=true) files and extract the files (7Zip is the compressor used)
- 2. Put files to SD card root and power on the camera in SMART (green) mode
+ 2. Put files to SD card root and power on the camera
+ 3. Go to Menu - Settings 3 - Device information - Firmware update - make sure you have a full battery - follow the instructions on screen
+ 4. After firmare update power off and the power on the camera in SMART (green) mode
- 3. Click: DOWN, OK, UP, OK, RIGHT, trashcan and OK together
+ 5. Click: DOWN, OK, UP, OK, RIGHT, trashcan and OK together
- 4. Select SYSTEM PARAMETERS to enable NO LENS and disable MOVIE time limit
+ 6. Select SYSTEM PARAMETERS to enable NO LENS and disable MOVIE time limit